rjawesome/svelte-firebase/README.md

 # svlete-firebase
+Setup:
-- put this in a folder where ur source code is called svelte-firebase. this library currently supports firebase auth and firestore. also do ``npm i firebase-tools``
+- Put this in a folder where your source code is and call this folder ``svelte-firebase``
+- Do ``npm i firebase-tools`` to install firebase tools
+- Run ``firebase login`` to login to firebase
+- Get your firebase app configuration

+Imports:
 ```javascript
 import firebase from "firebase/app"
 import "firebase/auth" //if you are using auth